pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"no-self-use"+OR+"R0201")

 ### [R0202](#R0202) (no-classmethod-decorator)<a name="R0202"></a>
-Consider using a decorator instead of calling classmethod Used when a class method is defined without using the decorator syntax.
+Consider using a decorator instead of calling classmethod.

+Used when a class method is defined without using the decorator syntax.

 **:x: Incorrect code**